AjimuNajimi/tsuncon/README.md

 I need many many quotes to tell Tsunko!

-Please help me by creating PRs!
+Please help me by sending PRs!

 (If merged your PR including quotes, I will post you in the collaborator's column.)